laurentvv/polyglot-bench/IMPLEMENTATION_COMPLETE.md

 ## 🎉 Implementation Summary

-I have successfully implemented a comprehensive multi-language performance benchmark tool that compares execution performance across Python, Rust, Go, and TypeScript.
+I have successfully implemented a comprehensive multi-language performance benchmark tool that compares execution performance across Python, Rust, Go, TypeScript, and C++.
 The tool is now fully functional and ready for use.

 ## ✅ Completed Components